 An exciting new film has joined the FlyOver Canada series!
-FlyOver Iceland premiered in Reykjavík and is now in Vancouver from February 20th until May 3rd.
+FlyOver Iceland premiered in Reykjavík and then came to Vancouver in 2020.

 FlyOver Iceland at Flyover Canada in Vancouver

 The newest in the series of multi-dimensional experience-style films, FlyOver Iceland takes participants flying over Icelandic fjords, massive white glaciers and all kinds of picturesque scenes.
 It promises to be a trip to remember!

 Before there was FlyOver Canada at just one location – at Canada Place in downtown Vancouver.
 Now though there is a sister attraction, but thousands of miles away, in Reykjavik Iceland.
 We love our local attraction and bet Icelandic folk and visitors to their country love their FlyOver Iceland venue too!

 FlyOver Iceland is a newly released film.
 It’s the seventh in the series of FlyOver Canada films and the fourth featuring a country other than Canada.